-Students with ACT score of 30 or above in mathematics and with at least 8 weeks of trigonometry in high school may register for Mathematics 270, Calculus I, upon entry.
-Students with ACT scores between 26-29 may take the advanced placement test given by the math department.
-Those who do not meet these qualifications must take Mathematics 109, Algebra, and Mathematics 110, Trigonometry, and are advised to complete these courses in the summer semester prior to the freshman year.
+Students with Math ACT sub-score of 28 or above, and with at least 8 weeks of trigonometry in high school may register for MATH 270, Calculus I upon entry.
+Students with Math ACT sub-score between 26-27 may take the advanced placement test given by the Math Department or MATH 143, Precalculus Algebra and Trigonometry.
+Those who do not meet these qualifications and have an ACT sub-score in Math of at least 23 must take Math 140, Precalculus Algebra and Trigonometry: Fundamentals.
+Students requiring precalculus courses are advised to complete these courses in the summer semester prior to the freshman year.